cebe/make-php/README.md

 > Tip: To enable the switch-php command, you can link it to `/usr/local/bin`:
 > `ln -s /srv/php-src/switch-php.sh /usr/local/bin/switch-php`

+### Builing alpha/beta releases

 If you want to install PHP versions that are not officially released or pre-releases like alpha versions, you can specify a URL for the file to download.
 E.g. to install PHP 7.2.0alpha3 use the following command:

     ./make-php.sh myconfig 7.2.0alpha3 https://downloads.php.net/~remi/php-7.2.0alpha3.tar.bz2 https://downloads.php.net/~remi/php-7.2.0alpha3.tar.bz2.asc

+### Applying patches

+If you want to apply patches to the PHP source code, e.g. to fix some bugs or apply workarounds in your specific version, you can place a `.patch` file in the `patches/php-$VERSION` directory.
+All patch files found in that directory will be applied before building PHP.

+E.g. to apply the [fix for finding cURL on debian](https://github.com/php/php-src/pull/2632) on PHP 7.1.8, you can create a file containing the [patch](https://patch-diff.githubusercontent.com/raw/php/php-src/pull/2632.patch) in `patches/php-7.1.8/curlfix.patch`.